cchanialidis/combayes/README.md

 apply(distributions,2,var)
 ```

-Estimate the logarithm of the normalisation constant
+Estimating the logarithm of the normalisation constant
 ----------------

 ```r